 Change from 7 Days Prior

 Regions displayed in our charts are defined by the US Census.
 Population estimates used in per capita charts are also from the US Census: we use the American Community Survey 5-Year Estimates for 2019.
+See our FAQ for other answers to charts questions.

 These charts are updated daily after our core data sets are updated.
 You are free to use these charts in accordance with the Creative Commons Attribution-NonCommercial 4.0 International License and for any use in support of journalism, healthcare, medical research, and public health research.
 Please attribute The COVID Tracking Project at The Atlantic and include the Creative Commons license information.
 See our data license and our Terms and Conditions for more information.